jymaze/RepData_PeerAssessment1/PA1_template.md

 The dataset is data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.The time is expressed in military format, omitting any leading zero, e.g., 510 is 5:10 am.

-The lattice package is used to generate plots on this document.
+The lattice package is used to generate plots in this document.

 ## Loading and preprocessing the data